Kingdom of Prussia: 1801–1815: Napoleonic Wars

-The Treaty of Basel (1795) ended the War of the First Coalition against France.
-In it, the First French Republic and Prussia had stipulated that the latter would ensure the Holy Roman Empire's neutrality in all the latter's territories north of the demarcation line of the river Main, including the British continental dominions of the Electorate of Hanover and the Duchies of Bremen-Verden.
+Following the French Revolution and the Execution of Louis XVI, Prussia declared war on the French First Republic.
+When Prussian troops attempted to invade France, they were beaten back and the Treaty of Basel (1795) ended the War of the First Coalition.
+In it, the First French Republic and Prussia had stipulated that the latter would ensure the Holy Roman Empire's neutrality in all the latter's territories north of the demarcation line of the River Main, including the British continental dominions of the Electorate of Hanover and the Duchies of Bremen-Verden.
 To this end, Hanover (including Bremen-Verden) also had to provide troops for the so-called demarcation army maintaining this state of armed neutrality.

-In the course of the War of the Second Coalition against France (1799–1802) Napoleon Bonaparte urged Prussia to occupy the continental British dominions.
-In 1801, twenty-four thousand Prussian soldiers invaded, surprising Hanover, which surrendered without a fight.
-In April 1801 the Prussian troops arrived in Bremen-Verden's capital Stade and stayed there until October of the same year.
-The United Kingdom of Great Britain and Ireland first ignored Prussia's hostility, but when it joined the pro-French coalition of armed "neutral" powers such as Denmark–Norway and Russia, Britain started to capture Prussian sea vessels.
-After the battle of Copenhagen the coalition fell apart and Prussia again withdrew its troops.
+In the course of the War of the Second Coalition against France (1799–1802), Napoleon Bonaparte urged Prussia to occupy Hanover.
+In 1801, 24,000 Prussian soldiers invaded, surprising Hanover, which surrendered without a fight.
+In April 1801 the Prussian troops arrived in Bremen-Verden's capital Stade and stayed there until October that year.
+The United Kingdom of Great Britain and Ireland first ignored Prussia's hostility, but when it joined the pro-French Second League of Armed Neutrality alongside Denmark–Norway and Russia, Britain started to capture Prussian sea vessels.
+After the Battle of Copenhagen the coalition fell apart and Prussia again withdrew its troops.